 - Annotated links to datasets, tools, and other information and science synthesis on that topic

 Collates all of the annotated links to the datasets and tools from Section 1, to make them available in one place.

 3) New research

-Lists and new research studies and relevant reports published since 2020.
+Lists, by year and by subject, research studies and relevant reports published since 2020.

 Describes the legal and policy context in which the science and applications to inform water management are implemented.